-The power outlets are a direct feed from the battery so they receive power whether the ignition is in the ON or OFF position.
+The rear power outlet is a direct feed from the battery and will receive power whether the ignition is in the ON or OFF position.
 All accessories connected to this outlet should be removed or turned off when the vehicle is not in use to protect the battery against discharge.